Anti-social behaviour: Intervention and treatment

 As a high prevalence mental health problem in children, many interventions and treatments are developed to prevent anti-social behaviours and to help reinforce pro-social behaviours.

 Several factors are considered as direct or indirect causes of developing anti-social behaviour in children.
-Addressing these factors are necessary to develop a reliable and effective intervention or treatment.
+Addressing these factors is necessary to develop a reliable and effective intervention or treatment.
 Children's perinatal risk, temperament, intelligence, nutrition level, and interaction with parents or caregivers can influence their behaviours.
 As for parents or caregivers, their personality traits, behaviours, socioeconomic status, social network, and living environment can also affect children's development of anti-social behaviour.

 An individual's age at intervention is a strong predictor of the effectiveness of a given treatment.
 The specific kinds of anti-social behaviours exhibited, as well as the magnitude of those behaviours also impact how effective a treatment is for an individual.
 Behavioural parent training (BPT) is more effective to preschool or elementary school-aged children, and cognitive behavioural therapy (CBT) has higher effectiveness for adolescents.
 Moreover, early intervention of anti-social behaviour is relatively more promising.
 For preschool children, family is the main consideration for the context of intervention and treatment.
 The interaction between children and parents or caregivers, parenting skills, social support, and socioeconomic status would be the factors.
 For school-aged children, the school context also needs to be considered.
-The collaboration amongst parents, teachers, and school psychologists are usually recommended to help children develop the ability of resolving conflicts, managing their anger, developing positive interactions with other students, and learning pro-social behaviours within both home and school settings.
+The collaboration amongst parents, teachers, and school psychologists is usually recommended to help children develop the ability of resolving conflicts, managing their anger, developing positive interactions with other students, and learning pro-social behaviours within both home and school settings.

 Moreover, the training for parents or caregivers are also important.
 Their children would be more likely to learn positive social behaviours and reduce inappropriate behaviours if they become good role models and have effective parenting skills.